2021 Arizona

 click to return to www.ComingsBirds.com

-th, after a year in pandemic quarantine, we took our first trip out of California to Arizona, one of my favorite birding states.
+On April 15th, after a year in pandemic quarantine, we took our first trip out of California to Arizona, one of my favorite birding states.
 Our plan was to first visit some birding hot spots in the Phoenix area, including a visit to Fred Hecht.
 He was, along with me and several others, a fellow in human genetics with Arno Motulsky, who had one of the only three such fellowships in the country.
 The fellowship was from 1964 to 1966.
 I had not seen Fred in over 40 years.
 However, shortly into the visit with him and his wife Barbara, it seemed like yesterday.

-around Phoenix we chose were as follows.
+The birding hot spots around Phoenix we chose were as follows.

 Gilbert Water Ranch.
 This water ranch is located in the town of Gilbert, south of downtown Phoenix.
 Its layout is as follows.